General Medicare Guidelines for Ostomy Care

 In this article:

-As you may know, Medicare is a federal insurance program.
-It covers people over age 65 and younger people (under age 65) who have certain disabilities.
-If you have Medicare insurance, here is some general information about ostomy-related coverage.
-You will always have a need for regular doctors’ visits for ostomy supplies, and it’s helpful to know what is covered by your Medicare insurance.
+Medicare is a federal insurance program.
+It covers people over the age of 65 and younger people (under age 65) who have certain disabilities.

 Hospital and doctors’ fees

-Everyone* over age 65 is entitled to Medicare Part A coverage.
+Everyone over the age of 65 is entitled to Medicare Part A coverage.
 Part A is hospital insurance coverage.
 It covers hospital inpatient care and care in skilled nursing homes (but not long-term care).
 It also covers some home health care and hospice care.
 You usually don’t pay a monthly premium for Part A coverage if you or your spouse paid Medicare taxes for at least 10 years while working.
-Doctors’ fees and outpatient care would fall under Medicare Part B, which is optional coverage.
-People who choose to receive Medicare Part B pay a monthly amount, or monthly premium, to get this insurance coverage.
+Doctors’ fees and outpatient care falls under Medicare Part B, which is optional coverage.
+People who choose to receive Medicare Part B pay a monthly premium.
 Part B helps cover eligible doctors’ visits, lab tests and outpatient care.
-It also helps pay for supplies, including ostomy supplies, when they are medically necessary.
-After you pay the Part B deductible for the year, Medicare pays for 80% of the Medicare approved charges for your doctors’ visits and supplies.
-You pay the other 20%.
-(Individuals may separately buy a supplemental insurance policy to help pay for this 20% of costs.)
+It also covers durable medical equipment (DME), including ostomy supplies, when medically necessary.
+After you pay the Part B deductible for the year, Medicare covers 80% of the Medicare-approved amount and you pay the 20% (co-pay).
+If you have additional insurance coverage (supplemental insurance), it may help to cover the 20%.

 Ostomy supply coverage

 If you have Medicare Part B coverage, then your ostomy supplies are covered.
-(As noted above, Medicare pays 80% and you pay 20%.)
-You must have a prescription, signed and dated by your doctor, on file with your supplier.
-It is important to make sure that your supplier is enrolled in Medicare and has a Medicare supplier number.
-Otherwise your claim will not be paid by Medicare.
+(As noted above, Medicare covers 80% and you pay 20%).
+You must have a prescription on file with your supplier, signed and dated by your doctor.
+It is important to make sure the supplier is a participating Medicare supplier (enrolled in Medicare).
+Otherwise, your claim will not be paid by Medicare.

-Before you order your ostomy supplies, ask the supplier if it is a participating supplier in the Medicare program.
-Participating suppliers must accept assignment.
-“Accept assignment” is a term that means the supplier agrees to accept the Medicare-approved amount.
-If your supplier accepts assignment, it can save you money.
-If your supplier does not accept assignment, you may have to pay for the entire bill, and then seek reimbursement from Medicare on your own.
+To maximize your Medicare benefits, ensure you work with a supplier that accepts assignment.
+Accepting assignment means the supplier agrees to accept the Medicare-approved reimbursement amount for your ostomy supplies.
+If your supplier does not accept assignment, you may have to pay the entire bill up front and then seek reimbursement from Medicare on your own.